Maximbrg/Material-RE24/README.md

 │           8.png
 │           9.png
 │
-├───Domain Model Derivation Approaches
+├───Domain Model Derivation Approaches # Section IV
 │   ├───ChatGPT
-│   │       Prompts.pdf
+│   │       Prompts.pdf # The prompt we used to generate domain models
 │   │
-│   └───ML
-│       ├───Associations
+│   └───ML # A directory that contains the code for generating the features for classes and associations │       ├───Associations
 │       │       associations_feature_generator.ipynb
 │       │       edges.csv